SybelBlue/slides/main-slides.md

 Rails has **strong** opinions

-- convention, always. enforced... mostly.
+- convention, always.
-- structured around MVC and REST
-- grown to include auth, migrations, versioning...<br>
+- enforced, mostly.
+- checked... never.

+*so resist the urge to defy the system*

 +++ <!-- .slide: data-auto-animate -->

 ### Recap on Rails

+Rails has **strong** opinions

+- file structure is all based in MVC
+- routing and resources follow REST
+- the `rails g` command is /powerful/

+*over time, rails has grown to include: <br> auth, migrations, versioning...*

++++ <!-- .slide: data-auto-animate -->

+### Recap on Rails

-- grown to include auth, migrations, versioning...<br>
+*over time, rails has grown to include: <br> auth, migrations, versioning...*

 <img src="img/everything-the-body-needs.gif" class="r-stretch" alt="matrix meme">